emeyers/senior_thesis/README.md

-# senior_thesis-
+# S&DS senior thesis information

-Information about doing an S&amp;DS senior thesis
+The repository contains information about doing a senior thesis with me.